F0903/ConsoleSnake/README.md

 # ConsoleSnake
-Snake in the console.
+Small and fun snake game that runs in your console.
-Quite simple really...
+Controls are simply WASD.